Documents

 Kann, J. and S. Corum.
 2007.
 Summary of 2006 Toxic Microcystis aeruginosa Trends in Copco and Iron Gate Reservoirs on the Klamath River, CA. Prepared For: Karuk Tribe Department of Natural Resources, P.O.
 Box 282 Orleans, CA, 95556, by Kann, J; Corum, Susan; June, 2007.
 23 pp. (878 Kb)

 Kann, J. and S. Corum.
 2009.
 Toxigenic Microcystis aeruginosa bloom dynamics and cell density/chlorophyll a relationships with microcystin toxin in the Klamath River, 2005-2008.
-Aquatic Ecosystem Sciences LLC. and Karuk Tribe Department of Natural Resources, Orleans, CA. 46 p.
+Aquatic Ecosystem Sciences LLC. and Karuk Tribe Department of Natural Resources, Orleans, CA. 46 pp.

 Karuk Tribe of California.
 2002.
 Water Quality Control Plan.
 Karuk Tribe Department of Natural Resources, Orleans, CA. 36 p.